Veer Surendra Sai University of Technology: Programmes offered

-Notable alumni

 Campus

 The university, located close to the Hirakud Dam, occupies about 350 acres in Burla.
 Facilities in laboratories of various departments and central facilities such as Computer Centre, Library, Internet Centre and Central Workshop, separate hostels for boys and girls, conference hall, recreational amenities and other utility services are available for the students in the campus.
 Government of Odisha also decided to extend the campus to another 80 acre and also approved a mass amount of ₹2000 crore for the development of VSSUT.

 Halls of Residence

 The university provides on-campus residential facilities to its students, research scholars, faculty members and many of its staff.
 The students live in hostels (referred to as halls of residence) throughout their stay in the campus.
 Hostel rooms are wired for internet, for which students pay a compulsory charge.
 There are 11 halls of residences including 5 for girls and 6 for boys.